 - Update Contacts/Leads: Set this to Contacts and Leads.
 This means that Dynamics 365 looks for existing contacts and leads that match submissions from this form and will update any existing contacts and leads, or create new ones.

 We want the form to include four fields (first name, last name, email, and country), and we want the first name, last name, and email to be required (which means that contacts must supply values for these fields to submit the form).
 Thanks to the template, we're almost there.

 Each required field shows a red asterisk on the form.
 Select the First Name field on the canvas to open the Properties tab for it.
 Make sure the Required check box is selected.
 Note that the red asterisk appears when the box is selected and goes away when it's cleared.
 Make sure that the first name, last name, and email fields are all marked as required.

-Go back to the Toolbox tab and find the Country block under the Fields heading.
-Drag the Country block to your form, but don't make it required.
+Go back to the Toolbox tab and find the Country element under the Fields heading.
+Drag the Country element to your form, but don't make it required.

 On the command bar, select Check for Errors, and then fix any problems that are reported just as you did with the email message and customer journey.

 On the command bar, select Save to save your form.
 Forms are always live, so you don't need to select Go Live.